tgodek/tgodek/README.md

 I'm a Computer Science Student from Croatia and in my free time i like to make Android and Web Apps.

-Skills: KOTLIN/ REACT/ JS / CSS / NODEJS / MYSQL / POSTGRESQL / MONGODB
+Skills: KOTLIN / C# / REACT / JS / CSS / NODEJS / MYSQL / POSTGRESQL / MONGODB

 - 🌱 I’m currently learning Jetpack Compose
 - ⚡ Fun fact: I love to workout and watch TV Shows